-Every employer will enter into consultation with the Works Council or Central Works Council in order to make arrangements tailored to each organisation regarding whistle-blowers.
+Every employer affects or remains in consultation with the Works Council or Central Works Council, arrangements tailored to each organisation regarding whistle-blowers.
 The starting point for this local scheme is that an employees who suspect an abuse in the organisation that they work for should be able to report this in a manner that he feels is safe and adequate.